dfgordon/nvim-a2-pack/README.md

 * Some features work best if the plugin can find the project root.
   - The first choice of project root is to walk up the directory tree until we find `.git`
   - The second choice of project root is the current working directory
-  - Avoid a voluminous project root, or else workspace scans will be slow.
+  - Avoid a voluminous project root, or else workspace scans will be slow

 ## Commands